seanrobmerriam/postbox/README.md

 | Consumer refused      | `permanent_failure`       | `release(..., PermanentFailure)` from a consumer      |
 | Bad payload on arrival| `validation_failed`       | `reject_validation(...)` before any claim             |

-This way a developer inspecting the DLQ can tell "kept crashing the consumer" from "was malformed on arrival" from "consumer looked at it and refused."
+So when you're digging through the DLQ, you can tell "kept crashing the consumer" apart from "was malformed on arrival" apart from "consumer looked at it and said no."

 ## Running the binary